abd529/abd-portolio/README.md

 # abd-portolio

-Hey Everyone, this is my portfolio website that I desgined usinh HTML, CSS and Javascript.
+Hey everyone!
+This is my portfolio website that I desgined using HTML, CSS and Javascript.
+Hope you guys like it :)